Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Customisation/UI Customisation.md

 ### In-App Settings Management (Recommended)

-If you have login enabled and are logged in as an admin, you can configure all settings directly in the application through the **Settings** menu.
-No need to edit `settings.yml` manually!
+With login enabled, administrators can change the options exposed in **Settings**.
+Server settings that require a restart are saved as pending changes.

 **How to access:**
 1. Enable login: `SECURITY_ENABLELOGIN=true`
 2. Log in as an admin user
 3. Navigate to **Settings** in the application
-4. Configure all options through the UI
+4. Configure the available options
-5. Changes apply immediately
+5. Save changes and follow any restart prompt

 **Available customizations:**
 - Application name and branding